millerbrook/booker_mysql_php/booker_watch/booker_watch/private/kanban.md

 - problems with prize considerationt year, primary genre, postcoloniality and subsequent longlist?
 - radio button only prepopulating for metafiction?
 - change Gender radio to simple text entry -- add autocorrection for case with male and female?
+- super weird db design. need to give authors an id number and add field to identification info as foreign key